msberends/PhD_student_info/README.md

 # PhD Student Information
-This repository contains essential information for my PhD students.
+This page contains essential information for my PhD students.
+Although some parts of this page might be useful for any UG student, the focus lies on Medical Sciences, and within that on Clinical Microbiology / Infectious Diseases - my field of research.

+Notable abbreviations:
 - **UG**: University of Groningen
 - **UMCG**: University Medical Center Groningen
+- **GSMS**: Graduate School of Medical Sciences

-Written in 2023 by Dr. Matthijs Berends.
+<small>2023-2024, Dr. Matthijs Berends.</small>

 # Table of Contents